WordPress maintenance from €99 per month

 How is this different from cheap WordPress maintenance?

-Cheap retainers optimize for task volume.
-We optimize for operational risk reduction with named engineer ownership, staged updates, rollback readiness, and incident accountability.
+Cheap maintenance plans optimize for task volume.
+We optimize for operational risk reduction with staged updates, rollback readiness, and incident accountability.

-Yes.
-Every plan is led by a named engineer who understands your stack and release history.
+Every plan is led by someone who understands your stack and release history.
 You are not routed through a generic ticket queue.

-<1h Critical incident first response on the On-call tier, same timezone coverage
+<1h Critical-incident first response on the On-call tier

 Monitoring and escalation discipline

-0 Undisclosed breaches attributed to missed patches on retainers we operate
+0 Undisclosed breaches attributed to missed patches on ongoing support contracts

 Staging-first release discipline